music dictionary : As - As

 Assaillant(French m.) assailant

-assaillir(French) assail
+assaillir(French) to assail

 assai moderato(Italian) very moderate